Johannes Wilhelm Christian Dietrichson: Career

-He grew up and attended school in Fredriksstad where his teachers includeds Hans Riddervold.
+He grew up and attended school in Fredriksstad where his teachers included Hans Riddervold.
 He took his examen artium in 1832 and graduated from the Royal Frederick University in Christiania in 1837.
 He worked in Christiania from 1839, and was present at the Norwegian Missionary Society national convention in 1843.
 He was ordained a Lutheran minister on February 26, 1844, immigrating to the United States in July that same year.

 Dietrichson arrived in Staten Island on July 8, 1844.
 After finding little interest in New York in organizing a Lutheran congregation, he continued to Muskego, WI.
 He preached his first two sermons at the Wisconsin settlements in Koshkonong Prairie on September 1 and 2, 1844.
 The preparatory address for the second service was from Psalm 78:19, "Can God furnish a table in the wilderness?"
 This service was held under two oak trees, in which Holy Communion was celebrated.

 Dietrichson organized the settlers into two churches and was called by each church to be their pastor during 1845.

 A log church was built on a half acre of land purchased by Dietrichson.
 The first home to the East Koshkonong Lutheran Church was dedicated on January 31, 1845.
 After a stay in Norway between 1845 and 1846, during which he married, Dietrichson organized Koshkonong, Luther Valley, and eight other congregations in the state and served as pastor at Koshkonong from 1846 until 1850.
 He held his post until his return to Norway.
 At Koshkonong, Dietrichson left in his parish journals and church records of parish membership and ministerial acts, an important written legacy.

 Dietrichson experienced a clash of interest with Lutheran laity leader Elling Eielsen.
 Although seeds of controversy were sown when Dietrichson questioned the validity of clergymen who had been ordained in America, he laid a strong foundation for Norwegian Lutheranism in the United States and encouraged other Lutheran clergymen from Norway to migrate to this country.